Mimi (2021 Hindi film): Reception

-On the review aggregator website Rotten Tomatoes, the film holds a rating of 25% based on 12 reviews.

 Renuka Vyahare of The Times of India gave 4 (out of 5) stars and said "Mimi picks a relevant topic and turns it into an engaging, empowering and compassionate tale on humanity and motherhood".
 Taran Adarsh, in his review for Bollywood Hungama, wrote "Mimi is a heartwarming saga, aimed at families and it will keep the audience thoroughly entertained.
 Had it released in cinemas, it had a good chance of becoming a success", giving a rating of 3.5 stars out of five.
-Sushri Sahu of Mashable India too gave 3.5 stars describing the film as an "feel-good family entertainer" and wrote, "Mimi is a family entertainer that might make you cry, laugh and smile all at the same time; If you're into that, you will enjoy Mimi, which is enriched by Sanon and Tripathi's performances".
+Sushri Sahu of Mashable India too gave 3.5 stars describing the film as a "feel-good family entertainer" and wrote, "Mimi is a family entertainer that might make you cry, laugh and smile all at the same time; If you're into that, you will enjoy Mimi, which is enriched by Sanon and Tripathi's performances".
 Calling Sanon's performance in Mimi her career-best, she further wrote, "Sanon has outdone herself.
 In fact, as you see her shoulder the film with her craft, you will also see her deliver her career-best performance; Mimi is Sanon's labour of love all the way".

 Anupama Chopra of Film Companion wrote "Mimi is content to operate at a simplistic, superficial level.
 Laxman puts together a roster of terrific actors, but Mimi rests on Kriti's shoulders.
 She also works hard – putting on weight, working with a Rajasthani accent.
 In the climax, she is able to summon a wellspring of emotion but largely, her efforts are undermined by the script and her own inability to let go of synthetic Bollywood glamour."
 Jyoti Kanyal of India Today gave 2.5 (out of 5) and said "Mimi is a great attempt at bringing a social taboo like surrogacy to the center stage.
 However, in trying to make it more entertaining and emotional, the makers lost a good opportunity.
 The film has some really funny scenes, and if melodrama is something you don't mind, you should definitely give Mimi a watch".
 Anna M. M. Vetticad of Firstpost gave 1.5 (out of 5) saying "Writer-director Laxman Utekar's new Hindi film is a muddled take on motherhood with clarity only on its conservative mission to condemn abortion.
 If it had been better written and directed, Mimi might have been considered dangerous anti-women propaganda.
 To describe it thus would be a compliment though to the director's storytelling abilities".

+In popular culture

+A romantic comedy film "Param Sundari", inspired by a song of the same name from this film, starring Sidharth Malhotra and Janhvi Kapoor released in 2025.